zilliztech/zdoc/docs/tutorials/data-import/import-data/import-data-on-web-ui.md

     - If `autoId` is set to `true` on the primary key, exclude the preparation of the NumPy file for the primary key.

     - If `enable_dynamic_field` is set to `true` in the collection schema, consider preparing an optional NumPy file named `$meta.npy` to include values for necessary fields not defined in the collection schema.
 You can retrieve these fields as schema-defined fields in searches and queries.

+    - All field names in Zilliz Cloud collections are case-sensitive.
+Therefore, name your NumPy files after the field names.
+For example, if a field name is `id`, name the corresponding NumPy file as `id.npy`.
+Other forms, such as `ID.npy`, `Id.npy`, or `iD.npy`, will not work.

 - **Folder organization**